akshaybabloo/Go-Notes/README.md

 <!-- /TOC -->

-## 1. Instillation
+## 1. Installation

-Instillation is straight forward, just download the executable file and follow the instruction.
+Installation is straightforward, just download the executable file and follow the instruction.

 ### 1.1.
 Windows

-For windows you will have to download the MSI executable file.
+For windows, you will have to download the MSI executable file.
 Remember that MSI is a 64-bit so make sure you have a 64-bit processor.

 Goto [https://golang.org/dl/](https://golang.org/dl/) and download the latest version, for example for Go 1.10.1 it is `go1.10.1.windows-amd64.msi`.
-Once installed, you check the it by opening your command prompt and type in `go version`.
+Once installed, you check it by opening your command prompt and type in `go version`.

 ### 1.2. macOS

-A pri-built package is avaliable to download and install.
-Just follow the instillation window.
+A pre-built package is available to download and install.
+Just follow the installation window.
 Download the latest version at [https://golang.org/dl/](https://golang.org/dl/), for example, for Go 1.10.1 the file name is `go1.10.1.darwin-amd64.pkg`

 ### 1.3.
 Linux

-For Linux distribution there is no pri-built package, but it is easy to install.
+For Linux distribution, there is no pre-built package, but it is easy to install.
 Just download the latest *.tar.gz file from [https://golang.org/dl/](https://golang.org/dl/), for example, for Go 1.10.1 the file is `go1.10.1.linux-amd64.tar.gz`.

-Once download follow the steps:
+Once downloaded, follow the steps:

 1. Open your terminal and change the directory to where you download the tar.gz file, then type in: